 Customs & Trade

 WTO tariffs on trade with the EU could have significant impacts on a number of sectors.
 Identifying the implications of an increase in tariffs is important in preparing for Brexit and the challenges it may pose to your products.
-For example, country tariffs on yoghurt range from 0% to 60% depending on the fat content.
-Click below to find more information on how to calculate the worst case scenario from an increase in tariffs.
+To learn most about tariffs and how to calculate them, you can register for the free Enterprise Ireland online Customs Insights course.

 The potential impact of Brexit across the business will see increased pressure on margins.
 Companies can look to innovate, increase effectiveness and cuts costs out of their production process as a means to maintain or even increase profitability.
 This is one of the measures a business can take to plan against the negative impacts of Brexit but makes perfect business sense irrespective of Brexit.